newrelic-experimental/gatsby-build-newrelic/blog/Gatsby_Cloud.md

 When you click `See your data` you should be dropped into your new ✨ beautiful ✨ Gatsby Build dashboard

 <img width="1614" alt="Screen Shot 2021-10-31 at 3 53 39 PM" src="https://user-images.githubusercontent.com/10321085/139603897-c618a97f-33c6-4d8d-9b8a-ac2f3d11773e.png">

+## How New Relic leveraged Observability to pick Gatsby Cloud as its cloud provider

+In April, our Developer Enablement team officially opened a [ticket](https://github.com/newrelic/docs-website/issues/1656) to consider migrating our docs site from another provider to [Gatsby Cloud](https://www.gatsbyjs.com/products/cloud/) because build times were slow, and build and deploy times were very unpredictable.
+Before the team could officially consider moving to Gatsby Cloud, they needed to evaluate the plan.

+The Gatsby quickstart can provide essential benchmark measurements so you can determine which cloud provider will give you the optimal, most efficient builds.
+In addition, it can deploy previews of your website.